pnikic/clint/README.md

 ### Credits and license
 * This website is based on [pgn4web][2]
 * The engine currently used is Stockfish compiled to JavaScript.
-The release is obtained from [stockfish.js][3]
+The releases are obtained from [stockfish.js][3a] and [stockfish.wasm][3b]
 * Icons present on the website are from [Font Awesome][5]
 * The layout of components is inspired by [lichess][10]
 * The above items remains subject to their original licenses (if any)
-* Remaining clint code is Copyright (c) 2020 Patrick Nikić (see [LICENSE][7] file)
+* Remaining clint code is Copyright (c) 2023 Patrick Nikić (see [LICENSE][7] file)
 * You are free to use clint for your website.
 You are encouraged to notify me if you are using clint

-I hereby sincerely thank all the people who reviewed this page and gave comments or suggestions.
+I hereby sincerely thank all the people who helped make clint better by comments, suggestions and code contributions.
 Your feedback is much appreciated.

 ### Deployments
 * [Croatian Individual Championship 2020][13]